1,000+ Opportunities

 A calendar of meetings can be found here: Coalition Meetings Calendar For more information contact Chris Craig @ (850) 414-4009 Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required Page updated: January 3,2024

-Based on current listing details, eligibility includes: Government agencies, political subdivisions, law enforcement agencies, state colleges/universities, school districts, fire departments, public emergency service providers, and qualified non-profit organizations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Government agencies, political subdivisions, law enforcement agencies, state colleges/universities, school districts, fire departments, public emergency service providers, and qualified non-profit organizations.
+Confirm the full requirements in the official notice before applying.